RealWarrior03/VSHA1-Mail-Server/README.md

 BUGS:\
 -rcpt to if there is no rcpt parameter given\
--rcpt to before mail from\
--in handling data dont respond with 500\
 -right now: client has to use this order, mail from -> rcpt to -> data\
 -data: if message is to short it throws an exception\